German Studies (GERST)

 Distribution Requirements: (ALC-AS, GLC-AS), (CA-AG, LA-AG)

-Last Four Terms Offered: Fall 2023
+Last Four Terms Offered: Fall 2025

 GERST 3545 - Imagining the Middle Ages: Films, Games, and Media (3 Credits)

 Today, the legacy of the Middle Ages can be found everywhere, from the game of chess to Game of Thrones, the parliament to the university, the Crusades to the Vikings, the nostalgia for tradition to the very concept of modernity.
 This course explores the function of the medieval past through the lens of modern visual culture, as part of an emerging field known as “Medievalism.”
 Along with readings of classic theories of Medievalism (Huizinga, Balázs, Panofsky, Bazin, McLuhan, Eco), screenings will put auteur films (Dreyer’s Passion of Joan of Arc, Bergman’s Seventh Seal, Kurosawa’s Ran) in dialogue with popular culture (from Monthy Python to A Knight’s Tale) in order to raise the question of a Global Middle Ages.
+Taught in English.

 Distribution Requirements: (ALC-AS)

-Last Four Terms Offered: Spring 2024
+Last Four Terms Offered: Fall 2025, Spring 2024

 GERST 3550 - Political Theory and Cinema (3 Credits)

-Exploratory Studies:
+Exploratory Studies: (EUAREA)

-Last Four Terms Offered: Fall 2023, Fall 2021, Fall 2020, Fall 2018 GERST 3555 - Comics as a Medium (3 Credits)
+GERST 3555 - Comics as a Medium (3 Credits)

 What is a comic?
 How might comics attend to complex historical, social, and political topics?
 How do comics facilitate a coming to terms with the past or function as an activist medium—spurring on political and cultural shifts?
 Given this great variety of comics from Germanophone locales this course engages with comics as a key literary form and one that provides a deep engagement with histories, cultures, activisms, and representations thereof.
 Our readings will include queer/trans comics and zines, early text/image works preceding the comic form, and webcomics on decolonization projects and fantastical places.
 We will also read comics scholarship and historical texts that will provide a solid foundation from which to approach these literary works.
 As a way of immersing ourselves into the world of comics, each student will create their own comic over the course of our class—building upon the formal components we locate in class texts.
 (Drawing skills are not required!
 Come as you are.)
 As comics have their own medium-specific vocabulary for visual and textual analysis, we will also spend time building the skills and vocabulary necessary for analyzing the comics we read.
+Taught in English.

 Distribution Requirements: (ALC-AS), (CA-AG, LA-AG)